leodemisel/project-website/index.md

-## Best Relase date analysis
+## Best Release date analysis

-In this part, we're trying to figure out the ideal release date for movies that ensures the best performance at the box office.
+In this part, we're trying to figure out the ideal release date for movies that ensure the best performance at the box office.
 Our analysis covers data spanning from 1897 to 2012 across 87 countries.

 Our primary method is regression analysis, examining if there's a connection between the 'release month' and the 'box office' performance.
 The formula we use is:
 $$Y = \beta_0 + \beta_1x_1 + \beta_2x_2 + ... + \beta_{11}x_{11}$$

 $Y$ = Box office \
-$X$ = Dummies variable of release month (Note: here we use December as bench mark)
+$X$ = Dummies variable of release month (Note: here we use December as a benchmark)

 ![A great image](/assets/img/Screenshot 2023-12-10 at 17.09.42.png)